 As noted above, the Utility filed a response to the audit report and provided additional confidential information to clarify its information provided during the audit and to further support Century's test year salary allocations.
-Based on a review of the confidential salary information, staff determined that increases of \$15 for water and \$281 for wastewater are necessary to reflect the correct test year balances.
+Based on a review of the confidential salary information, we determined that increases of \$15 for water and \$281 for wastewater are necessary to reflect the correct test year balances.
 Century's salary allocations reflect the combined total of gross wages, payroll taxes, and employee benefits.
-Due to the confidential classification of the additional salary information, staff believes it would be appropriate to reclassify the payroll tax portion of the allocation to the proper account.
-Therefore, staff decreased this account by \$6,848 for water and \$7,736 for wastewater to reclassify the test year payroll taxes that were included with these salary allocations to Taxes Other Than Income.
+Due to the confidential classification of the additional salary information, we are not specifying the exact split of the costs in this Order.
+However, we find it would be appropriate to reclassify the payroll tax portion of the allocation to the proper account.
+Therefore, we decreased this account by \$6,848 for water and \$7,736 for wastewater to reclassify the test year payroll taxes that were included with these salary allocations to Taxes Other Than Income.

 The test year salary allocations only included the direct salary allocations related to the operational, technical, administrative, and managerial functions.
 No salary allocations related to the indirect functions of accounting, finance, tax, and payroll work for Four Lakes' water and wastewater systems were included in the test year expenses.
 Century plans to begin allocating a portion of its annual administrative and general (A&G) expenses to the five water and wastewater utilities going forward, beginning in January 2018, and has requested consideration of those expenses as a pro forma adjustment in the instant case.
 The allocation is limited to the corporate expenses that have some association with the water and wastewater utilities.
-Century determined that approximately 9 percent of the total utility-related A&G expense of \$1,526,500 is attributable to the water and wastewater utilities.
-Applying the lot allocation methodology, this results in Four Lakes being allocated approximately 2.57 percent of the applicable A&G expenses are not duplicative of Four Lakes' test year expenses and are appropriate for inclusion in Four Lakes' revenue requirement.
-Further, staff determined that the salary allocation for the accounting, finance, tax, and payroll work is not duplicative of any work performed by the employees who were already reflected in the test year salaries and wages expense.
-Based on the above, staff increased this account by \$11,744 for water and \$11,458 for wastewater to reflect Four Lakes' pro forma allocated share of indirect salaries expense.
-Staff's recommended adjustment excludes the estimated payroll taxes, which will be addressed in the Taxes Other Than Income section later in this issue.
+Century determined that approximately 9 percent of the total utility-related A&G expense of \$1,526,500 is attributable to the water and wastewater utilities, resulting in a total allocated A&G expense of \$137,385 to all the water and wastewater utilities.
+Applying the lot allocation methodology, this results in Four Lakes being allocated approximately 2.57 percent of the applicable A&G expenses.
+Based on our review, the requested pro forma A&G expenses are not duplicative of Four Lakes' test year expenses and are appropriate for inclusion in Four Lakes' revenue requirement.
+Further, we determined that the salary allocation for the accounting, finance, tax, and payroll work is not duplicative of any work performed by the employees who were already reflected in the test year salaries and wages expense.
+Based on the above, we increased this account by \$11,744 for water and \$11,458 for wastewater to reflect Four Lakes' pro forma allocated share of indirect salaries expense.
+We find the adjustment excludes the estimated payroll taxes, which will be addressed in the Taxes Other Than Income section later.